 11. The Knights Templar Chapel & St. Pierre-aux-Nonains Church

 The Templar Chapel in Metz was built with an interesting octagonal design in about 1180.
 Additional reconstruction work happened in 1220, but the surrounding Templar structures were demolished after the order of the Knights Templar was dissolved in the 1300s.
-This is the oldest surviving Templar structure in all of the former lands of the Holy Roman Empire!
+The remaining chapel in Metz is the oldest surviving Templar structure in all of the former lands of the Holy Roman Empire!

-It has sporadic hours, but if you’re lucky, you can catch it open.
+It has sporadic hours, and even if it tells you it’s open it may not be.
+But if you’re lucky, you can catch it open.
 Entrance is free and you can find it right next to the St. Pierre-aux-Nonains Church, the oldest church in France!
 Before its life as a Christian church, it was a Roman gymnasium.

 12. The City Itself